RitikGajjar3/Tic-Tac-Toe-Game-2.0/README.md

 - There is also Autoplay feature available, after turning on autoplay feature every time computer will play but 3 points will be deducted after end of game from the score of that player.

-- There is showPreviosGamePlay feature is available which will displays all the moves one by one after the game ends.
+- There is showPreviousGamePlay feature is available which will display all the moves one by one after the game ends.

 <br>